 Have you ever wondered where those beautiful pictures with a sea of flowers that goes as far as the eye can see are taken?
 Well, the West Coast National Park is your spot.
 The showy plants of the area, usually growing on granite or limestone rocks, especially during spring time, and these are the main attraction in this fascinating park.

 There is a recorded total of 482 plant species in the park.
 I have never seen a better, picture perfect sight.
 Call all your friends for a special time out.
 When you are done, go discover nearby Kraalbaai.

 Who wouldn’t want to find themselves stuck in this little fishing village for a day, where the only mode of transport is boats?
 Amongst other things, house boats are the main attraction.

 The town’s whole in the wall rock feature and other lovely rock formations make for lovely pictures.
-This would be a perfect spot for a picnic, a braai, swimming and playing your favourite music.
+This would be a perfect spot for a picnic, a braai, swimming and playing your favorite music.
 You can also book a boat for the day and sail out to an island just off the coast and indulge in some snorkelling.